Katistic/IOManage/README.md

 The only scenario I made this library for is when reading and writing from a single file in more than a single thread.

-Currently also working on classes to read and write from/to massive JSON files

 ## Features

 ```diff